twitter/gatekeeper-service/README.md

 cd static
 bower install
 ```

-3. Create a copy of the file config.example.yml to config.yml
-   and modify the file to reflect your settings and API keys.
+3a.
+Create a copy of the file config.example.yml to config.yml and modify the file to reflect your settings and API keys.
+Consult the comments on each parameter in the config file, for a short description of their usage.
 ```
 cd config
 cp config.example.yml config.yml
 ```

+3b.
+For GateKeeper to be able to act as a user under your domain, you will need a Service Account with Domain-Wide Delegation of Authority.
+Click [here](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) for a guide on how to obtain these credentials.
+(Follow the guides under sections "Create the service account and its credentials", and "Delegate domain-wide authority to your service account")
+A list of scopes needed for GateKeeper's operations can be found on the config.example.yml file.
+Once complete, place your google_api_service_account_keyfile.json file in config folder.

 4. Run the tests
 ```
 ./pants test tests::